Hitster app

 An improved product experience, millions of users and 4.8 stars in the app stores: together with Jumbo, we built two new native apps for the music party game Hitster within twelve weeks.

-Completely new app
+A completely new app

 Nobody said it was easy